mdn/content/files/en-us/learn/server-side/django/sessions/index.md

 ## Using sessions

-You can access the `session` attribute in the view from the `request` parameter (an `HttpRequest` passed in as the first argument to the view).
+You can access the `session` attribute within a view from the `request` parameter (an `HttpRequest` passed in as the first argument to the view).
 This session attribute represents the specific connection to the current user (or to be more precise, the connection to the current _browser_, as identified by the session id in the browser's cookie for this site).

 The `session` attribute is a dictionary-like object that you can read and write as many times as you like in your view, modifying it as wished.
 You can do all the normal dictionary operations, including clearing all data, testing if a key is present, looping through data, etc. Most of the time though, you'll just use the standard "dictionary" API to get and set values.